 The commissioner shall not accept the scores of a person who has cheated on an examination.
 Cheating on a real estate examination shall be grounds for denying an application for a broker's or salesperson's license.

-An examination may be required before the renewal of any license which has been suspended, or before the issuance of a license to any person whose license has been ineffective for a period of two years, except no reexamination shall be required of any individual who has failed to cause renewal of an existing license because of absence from the state while on active duty with the armed services of the United States of America, and no reexamination shall be required of an individual whose license has not been renewed under section 82.82, subdivision 9.
+An examination may be required before the reactivation of any license which has been suspended or revoked.
+No reexamination shall be required of any individual who has failed to cause renewal of an existing license for reasons that qualify the individual for the exemption for military service under section 326.56, subdivision 2, and no reexamination shall be required of an individual whose license has not been renewed under section 82.82, subdivision 9.

 (a) An applicant for a salesperson's license shall be required to successfully complete a course of study in the real estate field consisting of 30 hours of instruction approved by the commissioner before taking the examination specified in subdivision 1.
 An applicant for a salesperson's license shall be required to successfully complete an additional course of study in the real estate field consisting of 60 hours of instruction approved by the commissioner, of which three hours shall consist of training in state and federal fair housing laws, regulations, and rules, and of which two hours must consist of training in laws and regulations on agency representation and disclosure, before filing an application for the license.
 This subdivision does not apply to salespeople licensed in Minnesota before July 1, 1969.